‘Principles of Good Transitions 3’ was published in 2017.

 They have been endorsed by many organisations that provide support for young people, and by the Scottish Government and national bodies.

-Principles into Practice is a draft national framework that offers practical guidance and evaluation measures to improve the planning and delivery of support for young people aged 14-25 who need additional support as they make the transition to young adult life.
+Principles into Practice is a national framework that offers practical guidance and evaluation measures to improve the planning and delivery of support for young people aged 14-26 who need additional support as they make the transition to young adult life.

-It is based on the seven ‘Principles of Good Transitions’ and will help embed these into policy, planning and practice in local authority areas across Scotland.
+It is based on the seven ‘Principles of Good Transitions’ and helps embed these into policy, planning and practice in local authority areas across Scotland.

-Principles into Practice has been developed through extensive consultation with statutory sector strategic leads, Scottish Government representatives, Social Work Scotland, Association of Directors of Education Scotland, Scottish Transitions Forum members, parents and carers, and young people.
+Principles into Practice was developed through extensive consultation with statutory sector strategic leads, Scottish Government representatives, Social Work Scotland, Association of Directors of Education Scotland, Scottish Transitions Forum members, parents and carers, and young people.